A Multibuy Offer is the most commonly used Offer type when discounting tickets across multiple Events.

 Attributes: all Customer Attributes that you have set up on your system.
 If you add a Customer Attribute to the eligibility criteria, the Customer will have to have that Attribute in order to use the Offer.

 Memberships: all Memberships currently available on your system.
 If you add a Membership to the eligibility criteria, the Customer will have to have that Membership in order to use the Offer.
+When selecting limits per membership period in the previous Limits screen, you must include only one membership.
+An offer with a limit set per membership period cannot be applied to multiple memberships.

 Promotion Codes: requires Customers to enter a Promotion Code in order to use the Offer or for your box office staff to select the appropriate Promotion Code in Basket of the Sales interface.